 However, often times you will not have to worry about mounting any of this additional equipment.
-Many hybrid bikes already come with all of these additions as standard equipment.
+Many comfort bikes already come with all of these additions as standard equipment.

 Another feature that is more and more present on good hybrid bikes is dynamo lighting that powers your front and backlights as you ride.
 You should also expect to get a kickstand for a full parking convenience.

-Basically, when you’re buying a hybrid bike, it should be ready for every test that you can put it through the moment you take it out of the shop.
+Basically, when you’re buying a comfort bike, it should be ready for every test that you can put it through the moment you take it out of the shop.

 In this review, you will find the best hybrid bikes for…

-- Beginners – Diamondback Trace, Tommaso La Forma, Raleigh Cadent 2, Fortified 8, Raleigh Detour 2,
+- Beginners – Diamondback Trace, Tommaso La Forma, Raleigh Cadent 2, Fortified 8

-- Commuting – Salsa Journeyman 700, Pure Cycles 8 speed, Surly Pack Rat
+- Commuting – Ghost Square Cross 1.8, Salsa Journeyman 700, Pure Cycles 8 speed, Surly Pack Rat

 - Training – Cannondale Quick CX3, Diamondback Haanjo 3